Why should you have a wedding website?

 Don’t make your wedding website an essay!
 The moment they see long paragraphs with lots of words, the moment they stop reading.
 Instead, keep it short and sweet.
 Give a quick overview of each of your bridesmaid & groomsman, like how you met and some fun facts.

 The same applies to you too.
-You might have a lot to share on your wedding website, but keep it for face-to-face conversations on the wedding day.
+You might have a lot to share on your website, but keep it for face-to-face conversations on the wedding day.
 Give the long-story-short version of how you two met, fell in love, and got engaged.
-This is where you can include the photos of you and your wedding party.
+This is where you can include photos of you and your wedding party.

 4/ Special consideration